• Skip navigation

 Welcome

-The MA English Studies is a taught course with a strong research orientation that brings together the three fields of English linguistics, literary studies and cultural studies.
+The MA English Studies has a strong research orientation that brings together the three fields of English linguistics, literary studies and cultural studies.
 The programme

-• is a consecutive two-year full-time course (or four-year part-time course) with a total of 120 ECTS points (60 ECTS or 30 ECTS points per academic year)
+• is a consecutive two-year full-time degree programme (or four-year part-time) with a total of 120 ECTS points (60 ECTS or 30 ECTS points per academic year)

-• offers in-depth study of the English language and the literatures and cultures of Great Britain and Ireland (as well as other English speaking countries)
+• offers empirical linguistic study of the English language and the literatures and cultures of Great Britain and Ireland (as well as other English speaking countries)

 • can be studied entirely in English and is fully modularised